Raiyan-Memon/CRUD-Operation-in-PHP/README.md

 # CRUD-Operation-in-PHP
-CRUD - Create, Read, Update, Delete operation in database from client side
+CRUD - Create, Read, Update, Delete operation in database from client side.
+Not focused on design.